-SPEA-H 341 Legal Aspects of Health Care

-Administration (3 cr.)
-P: SPEA-H 124 or permission of instructor.
+SPEA-H 341 Legal Aspects of Health Care Administration (3 cr.)
+P: SPEA-H 124.
 An overview of the liability and legal responsibility, as well as legal recourse, that healthcare facilities may exercise.
 This course will discuss policies and standards elating to health facility administration.
-Also included is a discussion of financial aspects unique to the hospital/ healthcare facility environment, such as thirdparty payments and federal assistance.
+Also included is a discussion of financial aspects unique to the hospital/ healthcare facility environment, such as third-party payments and federal assistance.